-For this week’s edition of the Friday Favorite’s Digest, I’m talking all things plaid for fall!
+For this week’s edition of the Friday Favorite’s Digest, I’m talking all things plaid for fall home decor!
 I LOVE using plaids of all varieties when decorating for fall around my home.
 Plaid has to be the most cozy pattern ever and is perfect for incorporating into your seasonal decor, when the weather starts to turn and there’s even the slightest hint of a wonderful nip in the air.
 I love plaid so much that it even made its way onto my list of My Favorite Fall Decorating Staples.

 This post contains affiliate links, which allows me to make a small commission from your purchase, but at no additional cost to you.
 See my full disclosure HERE.

-Plaid is easy to find in a variety of colors, so you won’t have any problem at all finding a pattern that will easily blend into the colors that you’re currently using around your home.
+Plaid is easy to find in a variety of colors, so you won’t have any problem at all finding a pattern that will easily blend into the shades that you’re currently using around your home.
 Not sure about how to mix plaid with other patterns?
 Here are a few tips:

 - The key to mixing patterns is to vary the scale – from small to large.
 Too many large patterns in a room and it becomes overwhelming, Too many small patterns can make an entire room feel cluttered.
 For example, don’t mix a large scale plaid with a large scale floral (or any other type of print).
 If the large scale floral remains in your room year round, consider mixing in a medium or small scale plaid.

 - Be sure that your plaid includes colors that are either in the other patterns in your room or are in the other fall elements that you’re decorating with.
 I don’t keep orange and gold in my rooms year round, but when I add traditionally colored fall decorations to my room, plaids in combinations of orange, russet, gold, brown, etc. fit right in.